 ” Web design is a plan for arranging elements in such a way as best to accomplish a particular purpose. – Charles Eames”Click to tweet

-One of the most important things for a brand, particularly of a business still starting out and looking for greener pastures, is good web design.
-Web design can be the one thing that pushes you above or pulls you below your competition.
+One of the most important things for a brand is good web design.
+Good web design can be the one thing that pushes you above or pulls you below your competition.
 Design matters, because it can reflect how you and your brand do business, and ultimately how your clients and potential customers see and feel about you.

-This is particularly important when it comes to websites, which are essentially the new storefronts and first contact points for an increasing number of businesses and brands.
-Make a bad impression, you lose a potential conversion.
+This is particularly important when it comes to websites.
+Wesites are essentially the new storefronts and first contact points for an increasing number of businesses and brands.
+Make a bad impression, and you lose a potential conversion.
 Make a good one, you gain a customer.
 Make a great impression, and you can potentially gain and keep a customer for life.

-Ultimately, it all starts with design and how you present your text and visual content and the experience your users get.
-So, let’s talk about what you need to know about good web design!
+It starts with website design, how you present your text and visual content, and the experience your users get.
+So, let’s talk about what you need to know about good website design!

-If you ask a few designers to define what good web design is, chances are they’ll all give you a variety of different answers.
-However, when you look closely at some of the most well-designed products, services, and materials, you’ll begin to see similarities and parallels between quite a lot of them, and the reason for this is that the most well-designed things are based on web design principles that result in useful, beautiful products that ultimately give consumers a deep level of satisfaction and enjoyment when used.
+If you ask designers to define what good web design is, chances are they’ll all give you a variety of different answers.
+Look closely at well-designed products, services, and materials, and you’ll see similarities and parallels.
+Why?
+The most well-designed things are based on design principles that result in useful, beautiful products that give consumers a deep level of satisfaction and enjoyment.

 Web design can make the product clearly express its function by making use of the user’s intuition.
 At best, it is self-explanatory.